-Felten, Bauman, Kheriaty, Taylor.
-Transformative Conversations: A Guide to Mentoring Communities Among Colleagues in Higher Education (Jossey-Bass, 2013) From the Inter-generational Mentoring Community project, which develops the next generation of academic leaders, comes formation mentoring, a process to enable faculty to recover, sustain, and further develop a sense of vocation, mission, and purpose.
+Felten, Peter.
+Transformative Conversations (John Wiley & Sons, 2013) From the Inter-generational Mentoring Community project, which develops the next generation of academic leaders, comes formation mentoring, a process to enable faculty to recover, sustain, and further develop a sense of vocation, mission, and purpose.
 This book is a concise and practical guide to convening and sustaining these kinds of formation mentoring groups in higher education.
 It provides the necessary direction and structure to orient the process but is open-ended enough to apply across many settings and professional or educational disciplines.
-(Wiley)
+(Amazon)

 Bland, Carole.
 Faculty Success Through Mentoring (Rowman & Littlefield Publishers Inc, 2009) Few things are more essential to the success of an academic institution than vital faculty members.
 This book is a rich combination of findings from the literature and practical tools, which together assist academic leaders and faculty in implementing and participating in a successful formal mentoring program that can be used as a strategy for maintaining the vitality of a diverse faculty across all stages of an academic career.
 (Amazon)

 Buller, Jeffrey L. The Essential Department Chair (John Wiley & Sons Inc, 2012) Thoroughly revised and updated, this second edition of the classic book The Essential Department Chair is comprehensive and up-to-date.
 The new edition incorporates many timely topics and is now truly more than a guide—it’s a much-needed desk reference, a book that includes “everything you need to know to be a department chair.”
 The book contains a wealth of new case studies and shows new department chairs how the guidelines would perform in a real-life situation.
 (Amazon)